vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key4: 66d0c5198a

 *** =instructions4
-Get the count of films released in each year, ordered by count, highest to lowest.
+Get the count of films released in each year, ordered by count from highest to lowest.
 *** =solution4
 ```{sql}
 SELECT release_year, COUNT(title) AS films_released